 Patrick Lawrence, University of Toledo

-A research project at the University of Toledo will collect information on Lake Erie harmful algal blooms into an easily accessible web-based portal for access by interested stakeholders.
+A research project at the University of Toledo collected information on Lake Erie harmful algal blooms into an easily accessible web-based portal for access by interested stakeholders (lakeeriehabsis.gis.utoledo.edu).

-Applying accurate information when creating potential solutions for the harmful algal bloom problem is critical, but many stakeholders can be overwhelmed by the wide range of information sources available to them.
-A webbased support system, featuring timely science-based information, will help decision makers obtain that accurate information in less time and with less effort required.
+Applying accurate information when assessing potential solutions for the harmful algal bloom problem is critical, but many stakeholders can be overwhelmed by the wide range of information sources available to them.
+A web-based support system featuring timely science-based information will help decision makers obtain that accurate information more quickly and with less effort.

-The team will also work with key people within the Maumee River watershed through a series of workshops and meetings to identify their information needs and how those needs can be addressed through the web portal.
+The team continues to work with key people within the Maumee River watershed through a series of workshops and meetings to identify their information needs and how those needs can be addressed through the web portal.

 The Bottom Line

 Social Network Analysis of Lake Erie HABs Stakeholder Groups

 V. Kelly Turner, Kent State University